Stress & anxiety: The ugly truth about the impact of late payment

 So it’s clear to see that, when hit by late payment, the negative impacts are far-reaching.
 Yet many businesses continue to pay late and contribute to the problem.

-The government has put the onus on getting larger businesses to improve their payment practices with initiatives such as tougher payment reporting and a small business commissioner to be introduced.
+In recent years the government has put the onus on getting larger businesses to improve their payment practices, with initiatives such as strengthening the Prompt Payment Code, introducing tougher payment reporting and hiring a Small Business Commissioner.

 However, even with these initiatives, late payment is still rife and only likely to increase over the coming months as the cash pressure grows on businesses following the withdrawal of the various pandemic-related government support.